ericmlantz/erics_set_game/README.md

 ### ***Description***
 <a id="description"></a>
-Portfolio Project 1: The card game, SET, made using HTML, CSS, and Javascript.
+The card game, SET, made using HTML, CSS, and Javascript.
+Designed in one week during a Software Engineering Immsersive Course from General Assembly.

 ***
 <a id="technology"></a>
 ### ***Technologies Used***
 * Surge
 * Visual Studio Code
-* HTML
-* Javascript
-* CSS
+* Trello
 * GitHub

 ***